nmke-de/TemLarp/rules.md

 **Culture** governs all cultural events, like a controversial book release or a state-mandated role-playing game.
 This attribute also affects the strength of the majority or state religion (or atheism).

+If CUL plummets to zero, the people of the nation loose their motivation to work, disabling any attribute other than CUL to be raised, until this changes.
+Should ECO be zero too, the nation will cease to exist due to lack of social cohesion.

 #### Economy (ECO)

 **Economy** represents the economic resources available to a nation.
 This encompasses capital (a.k.a. the means of production), labour, land and knowledge.

+If both CUL and ECO are zero, the nation will cease to exist.

 #### Military (MIL)